strahinjaajvaz/lt-cc/README.md

 This is the coding challenge presented to me by Link Tree.

+## Install

+- make sure you have `node` installed and any package manager (I used pnpm).
+- to install run `pnpm i`.

 ## Design decisions

-- I've left comments throughout the code to describe anything i thought worth describing about design and the overall architecture of the app.
+- I've left comments throughout the code to describe anything i thought would be worth discussing.
 - Normally for each feature, I'd create a new branch, pull request and merge.
-I didn't take that approach here as there wasn't a need as it was only a simple task.
+I didn't take that approach here as there wasn't a need, as it was only a simple task.

 ## Optimisations